The National AI Governance Playbook · Part II · Chapter 5

 Owner: the sector regulators of the usage-based regime.
 Instrument: rules, supervisory guidance and licence conditions, written in each sector's terms.
 Force: legal and specific.
 This is where an obligation acquires a supervisor, an inspection and a sanction.

 L6.
-Control and evidence: what a deployed system must pass
+Controls and two-layer evidence: what the deployment must demonstrate

 Where the two regimes sit on the chain